Renault in Formula One: Struggles in the V6 turbo-hybrid era and the end of engine supply (2014–2025)

 During the early 2014 tests in Jerez the new Renault engines showed problems with both the turbo unit and the energy recovery systems.
 Partial fixes were introduced for the last pre-season tests in Bahrain, especially software upgrades.
 In the early part of the season, the Energy F1-2014 was the subject of various criticisms for its poor reliability and lack of top speed, including one by Red Bull's boss Christian Horner which described the performance as "unacceptable" after an unsuccessful team's home race in Austria.
 Renault introduced revised components and more software upgrades trying to reduce the gap with rivals.

 In 2015, Red Bull unilaterally terminated their contract for 2016 with Renault, alleging a lack of performance from the Renault Energy F1-2015 compared to rivals.
 However, they later renegotiated their agreement, as plans from Red Bull to get a more competitive power unit failed.
 In 2016, the Renault power units used by Red Bull would be badged as TAG Heuer.
 Renault then terminated their 2016 engine supply agreement with Scuderia Toro Rosso, and the team returned to their former supplier Ferrari.
 During 2016, Red Bull GmbH renewed their contract for a further two years for Red Bull Racing.
 They also announced that Scuderia Toro Rosso would also return to Renault power from 2017.
-However, the contract still gave Red Bull the option to badge their engines as they wish, with Christian Horner stating that Red Bull Racing would continue with the TAG Heuer badging despite without Renault works support.
+However, the contract still gave Red Bull the option to badge their engines as they wish, with Christian Horner stating that Red Bull Racing would continue with the TAG Heuer badging without Renault works support.

 In September 2017, Renault and McLaren announced the latter would use customer Renault engines from 2018 to 2020 in order to aid the competitiveness of the Renault works team.
 Toro Rosso in turn switched to full-works Honda engines, terminating their 2018 customer deal with Renault.
 In June 2018, Red Bull announced they would also use full-works Honda engines from 2019 onwards.
-As McLaren lost its Renault customer partnership due to switch to Mercedes-AMG High Performance Powertrains power units from 2021 season, Renault returned to single-team engine supply for the first time since 2006 season.
+As McLaren ended its Renault customer partnership due to switching to Mercedes power units from 2021 season, Renault returned to single-team engine supply for the first time since the 2006 season.
+This remained the case until Renault ceased its engine development and supply at the end of the 2025 season.